Engineered v Solid Timber Sports Floors

 Engineered hardwood boards when compared to solid timber boards are 7 times more dimensionally stable when exposed to changes in temperature and humidity.

 Solid timber boards cup and curl at the board edges, as illustrated below, as they expand and contract, therefore you need to sand off the peaks to get to the scratches in the hollows.
 A consequence of this is that a typical sand and reseal on a solid timber floor will be more frequent and will actually bite into and consume more of the hardwood.

 Engineered hardwood boards DO NOT cup and curl therefore you only need to abrade the surface to remove scratches and consume little, if any, of the hardwood.

-Consequently the average life of a floor with an engineered hardwood board will be significantly longer, particularly so with a DYNAMIK engineered hardwood board which incorporates a factory applied UV hardened abrasion resistant Permadur® lacquer.
+Consequently the average life of a floor with an engineered hardwood board will be significantly longer, particularly so with a DYNAMIK engineered hardwood board which incorporates a factory applied UV hardened abrasion resistant lacquer.

 Appearance of Finished Floor and Cleaning & Maintenance

-Because a solid timber floor suffers greater expansion and contraction, a typical installation needs to include ‘washer gaps’ every 4 boards to take up some of the expansion and contraction.
+Because a solid timber floor suffers greater expansion and contraction, a typical installation needs to include ‘washer gaps’ every four boards to take up some of the expansion and contraction.
 Aesthetically these gaps look unattractive and are a trap for moisture and dirt and therefore the cleaning regime needs to address this.
-Engineered hardwood floors as supplied by DYNAMIK only require a perimeter expansion gap which can be easily addressed with a threshold trim.
+Engineered hardwood floors as supplied by DYNAMIK only require a perimeter expansion gap which can be easily addressed with a threshold strip.

 Engineered hardwood boards come in a greater variety of wood species including European Oak, Maple, Beech and Ash.
 Oak has increased stability, increased indentation resistance and an ability to hide minor scratches due to its natural appearance.

 An engineered hardwood board typically uses 80% less precious hardwood than a solid timber board.

 The construction of an engineered hardwood board incorporating a plywood core layer increases the elasticity of the floor.
-When coupled with a plywood undercarriage over an elastic layer, such as the DYNAMIK Helsinki sprung system, distributed floor loadings of up to 2,000 kg/m2 can be achieved – far in excess of any loadings of a solid timber board laid over battens.
+When coupled with a plywood undercarriage over an elastic layer, such as the DYNAMIK Komfort Elite sprung system, distributed floor loadings of up to 2,000 kg/m2 can be achieved – far in excess of any loadings that a solid timber board laid over battens can achieve.